Æ

 The Canadian Institutes of Health Research (CIHR) have awarded funding to the Champlain BASE™ eConsult research team to help chronic pain sufferers gain better access to specialist care.

 Between 15% and 29% of Canadians suffer from chronic pain.
 This population is large and diverse, consisting of people from all ages.
 Those affected often must cope while working, enjoying their retirement, living in the community, or in a long-term care home.
-“These individuals face many challenges,” explains Dr. Clare Liddy, family physician and clinical investigator at the Bruyère Research Institute.
+“These individuals face many challenges,” explains Dr. Clare Liddy, family physician and clinical investigator at the Bruyère Health Research Institute.
 “They often have co-existing chronic conditions, a high burden of suffering, and complex medication routines.
 In addition to this, they often have to wait from six months to five years before they can see a chronic pain specialist.”

 Fortunately, Dr. Liddy has a solution: the Champlain BASE™ eConsult service, a secure online application that allows primary care providers and specialists to communicate electronically regarding a patient’s care.